GnefDu/Black-Jack-Android/README.md

 Architecture:

-The app is made up of two main components:
+The app is made up of three main components:

 1) Game.java
 2) MainActivity.java